Property stakeholders often feel a little nervous about a bank valuer visiting.

 There are two main methods that residential property valuers employ when determining what a place is worth.

-This involves the analysis of recent sales of comparable properties in the local area over the past six or so months, and seeing how those sales compare to your property.
+This is the first and primary approach which involves the analysis of recent sales of comparable properties in the local area over the past six or so months and seeing how those sales compare to your property.

 By using sales evidence in close proximity to your home, the valuer is able to account for the way buyers view important locational factors as well.